Building new supply chains for affordable food in Ethiopia

 Through the GAIN Nordic Partnership, we are playing an active role in projects to build sustainable supply chains for affordable food products in Ethiopia.
 The primary objective is to give low-income families better access to nutritious and safe food products that can help reduce malnutrition.
 At the same time, the establishment of local production will enable smallholder farmers to improve their income, create new jobs in the food processing sector and make better use of local raw materials.

-The aim of the GAIN Access to Better Dairy project is to build a sustainable dairy chain in collaboration with smallholder farmers and two local dairies.
-As lead business partner, our role at Arla Foods Ingredients is to equip the two dairies with the capabilities to produce a safe, nutritious and affordable yoghurt for sale in Ethiopian markets and kiosks.
+Ethiopia has 11 million cows, but due to a lack of infrastructure, much of their milk never reaches consumers.
+The aim of the GAIN Access to Better Dairy project is to build a sustainable dairy chain in collaboration with smallholder farmers and local dairies.
+As lead business partner, our role at Arla Foods Ingredients is to equip the dairies with the capabilities to produce a safe, nutritious and affordable yoghurt for sale in Ethiopian markets and kiosks.

-Our GAIN Nordic partners in the project – Global Alliance for Improved Nutrition (GAIN) and DanChurchAid – are establishing other key links in the supply chain.
+Our partners in the project – GAIN and DanChurchAid – are establishing other key links in the supply chain.
 This involves working with farmers to improve their milk quality and yield and raising public awareness of the importance of good nutrition, especially for children and pregnant or breastfeeding mothers.
 The Confederation of Danish Industry is contributing to the business model.

-GAIN Nordic launched the project after a series of field trips and an impact assessment of the Ethiopian dairy sector.
+GAIN Nordic launched the project after completing an impact assessment of the Ethiopian dairy sector.
 The assessment included developing a tool for identifying and avoiding potential negative impacts.